sjentsch/lsjDocs/Ch03/Ch03_jamoviIntro_2.rst

 :numref:`fig-efa7`.

-Computed variables can be added to the data set with the ``Add`` button available on the data tab.
+Computed variables can be added to the data set with the ``Add`` button available on the ``Data`` tab.
 This will produce a formula box where you can specify the formula.
 The usual arithmetic operators are available.
 Some examples of formulas are: